Optical character recognition: Text recognition

 Software such as Cuneiform and Tesseract use a two-pass approach to character recognition.
 The second pass is known as adaptive recognition and uses the letter shapes recognized with high confidence on the first pass to better recognize the remaining letters on the second pass.
 This is advantageous for unusual fonts or low-quality scans where the font is distorted (e.g. blurred or faded).

-As of December 2016, modern OCR software includes Google Docs OCR, ABBYY FineReader, and Transym.
+As of 2024, modern OCR software includes Google Docs OCR, ABBYY FineReader, Transym, and open source engines like Tesseract 5 (which introduced an LSTM-based recognition engine), PaddleOCR (a multilingual OCR toolkit supporting over 80 languages), and TrOCR (a transformer-based model developed by Microsoft for handwritten and printed text recognition).
 Others like OCRopus and Tesseract use neural networks which are trained to recognize whole lines of text instead of focusing on single characters.

 A technique known as iterative OCR automatically crops a document into sections based on the page layout.
 OCR is then performed on each section individually using variable character confidence level thresholds to maximize page-level OCR accuracy.
 A patent from the United States Patent Office has been issued for this method.

 The OCR result can be stored in the standardized ALTO format, a dedicated XML schema maintained by the United States Library of Congress.
 Other common formats include hOCR and PAGE XML.

 For a list of optical character recognition software, see Comparison of optical character recognition software.